ryanwilsond/belte/docs/Buckle.md

 options.
 -->

+### *--verbose*

+Displays additional information about the compilation process, such as file targets, compilation time, compiler version, etc. The user of the compiler does **not** need to know this information to properly use the compiler.
+This option is typically used for compiler development purposes.

+The *--noout* option overrides *--verbose*, meaning that no information will be logged if both options are used.
+The *--verbose* option will automatically set the diagnostic reporting [severity level](#severityseverity-default-warning) to *all*.

 ## Running Programs

 There is no setup required.
 Because interpretation is the default behavior, no command-line arguments are needed, only